 NWS predicts several days of extremely high temperatures: What you can do to stay safe

-COSHOCTON − The National Weather Service is predicting a heat wave across Ohio beginning early next week and lasting through Saturday, June 22, with temperatures hitting as high as 98 degrees in Coshocton before slowly dropping back into the 80s.
+CAMBRIDGE − The National Weather Service is predicting a heat wave across Ohio beginning early next week and lasting through Saturday, June 22, with temperatures hitting as high as 97 degrees in Cambridge before slowly dropping back into the 80s.

 The Ohio Department of Health has a few tips for staying safe and cool in the heat.